drevansa/Getting-And-Cleaning-Data-Project/CodeBook.md

 33. tBodyAccMagMean

+   average of mean magnitude of body acceleration signal for the activity by subject
    num -0.986493196666667...0.644604325128205

 34. tBodyAccMagStd

+   average of standard deviation magnitude of body acceleration signal for the activity by subject
    num -0.986464542615385...0.428405922622222

 35. tGravityAccMagMean

+   average of mean magnitude of gravity acceleration signal for the activity by subject
    num -0.986493196666667...0.644604325128205

 36. tGravityAccMagStd

+   average of standard magnitude of gravity acceleration signal for the activity by subject
    num -0.986464542615385...0.428405922622222

 37. tBodyAccJerkMagMean

+   average of mean magnitude of body linear acceleration jerk signal for the activity by subject
    num -0.99281471515625...0.434490400974359

 38. tBodyAccJerkMagStd

+   average of standard deviation magnitude of body linear acceleration jerk signal for the activity by subject
    num -0.994646916811594...0.450612065720513

 39. tBodyGyroMagMean

+   average of mean magnitude of body gravity acceleration for the activity by subject
    num -0.980740846769231...0.418004608615385

 40. tBodyGyroMagStd

+   average of standard deviation magnitude of body gravity acceleration for the activity by subject
    num -0.981372675614035...0.299975979851852

 41. tBodyGyroJerkMagMean

+   average of mean magnitude of body gravity acceleration jerk for the activity by subject
    num -0.997322526811594...0.0875816618205128

 42. tBodyGyroJerkMagStd

+   average of standard deviation magnitude of body gravity acceleration jerk for the activity by subject
    num -0.997666071594203...0.250173204117966

 43. fBodyAccMeanX